PankratzLab/Genvisis-Docs/WorkflowOutput/output-all.md

     - Chromosome X male
   - cnvs/genvisis_24M.cnv
     - Chromosome Y
+- BOTH calling Scope
+  - genvisis_all.cnv

 ### 17. Filter CNVs
 - [ProjectDir]/cnvs/filtered.cnv
 - filtered.cnv.ind.ser.gz
   - An index used in [Trailer Plot](../#/documentation/VisualizeWorkflowResults--trailer-plot).
 - cnvs/cnvsByLrrSd/
+  - genvisisCnvsByLrrSd.xln
+  - genvisisCnvsByLrrSd.png
+  - filteredCnvsByLrrdSd.xln
-  - Contains genvisisCnvsByLrrSd.xln, filteredCnvsByLrrdSd.xln, genvisisCnvsByLrrSd.png, and filteredCnvsByLrrdSd.png
+  - filteredCnvsByLrrdSd.png
     - These files list the LRR_SD, LRR_SD_-2.0_2.0, and CNV count for each sample.
 The .xln files can be loaded into [Custom Plot](../#/documentation/VisualizeWorkflowResults--custom-plot) to visualize the relationship between LRR_SD and number of CNVs called per sample.
     - The .png files are 2D Plots of the CNV counts by LRR_SD for quick reference.
 Use 2D Plot for higher resolution.
     - As the number of CNV calls increases, more are being identified, but there is a tipping point where too many CNV calls are most likely false positives (a rule of thumb is to treat CNV counts < 100 as real).
     - The filtered CNV counts can be used to refine the LRR_SD threshold in Step 8: Identify Excluded samples, to further improve CNV calling.

 ### 18. Process CNVs and Create HMM File
 - [ProjectDir]\hmm\genvisis.hmm